 - A simple, creamy risotto

-Quinoa and tilapia are both excellent sources of lean protein and this recipe is a simple, vibrant dish that is filling without being heavy.
+Quinoa and tilapia are both excellent sources of lean protein.
+This recipe is a simple, vibrant dish that is filling without being heavy.

 - 1 cup quinoa